-Quarterback Derek Carr's first pass of these joint practices with the Los Angeles Rams went deep for Tyrell Williams.
+Quarterback Derek Carr's first pass of these joint practices with the L.A.
+Rams went deep for Tyrell Williams.
 It got picked.

 His last followed a similar arc, a beautiful downfield ball that hit Williams right in the hands and fell to the turf.

 Carr acknowledged both miscues with a shrug.
-He was trying to set a positive tone with the first throw, and capitalize on a good pump fake and Williams' separation on the last.
+He was trying to set a positive tone with the first throw, and capitalize on a good pump fake and Williams' separation with the last.

 Neither effort worked out, but the Raiders didn't sweat over missed opportunities from their work against the NFC champions.
 They chose to learn from them.

 "You always want to be crisp.
-You always want to be clean," Carr said Wednesday.
+You always want to be clean," Carr said.
 "But we threw five or six touchdowns and made some nice plays.
 [Mistakes] like we had today are not alarming, but there will be things we need to work out."

 The Raiders were playing with far less than a full deck.
-Wide receiver Antonio Brown missed yet another practice with foot issues.
-Tight end Darren Waller suited up but was limited for a third straight day as he continues to recover from a shoulder sprain.
+Antonio Brown missed yet another practice with foot issues.
+Darren Waller suited up but was limited for a third straight day recovering from a shoulder sprain.

 That prevents the offense from getting a true feel for their progress, but there were positives and information points to glean from the first of two joint practices against the Rams.

-The Raiders offense had some bright moments during these sessions, going against the Rams defense on one field while the reverse matchup occurred on another.
+The Raiders offense had some bright moments during these sessions, with the Raiders offense vs. the Rams on one field and the Raiders defense vs. the Rams on the other.

 Carr showed his command of the offense in 11-on-11 drills.
-On the day, Carr unofficially was 11-for-19 with two or three touchdowns.
+On the day, Carr unofficially was 11-for-19 with 2-3 touchdowns.

 Running back Josh Jacobs is beginning to assert himself in the offense, and is comfortable running hard through contact.